f20/power-models/README.md

 ----------------------------

 There is some VBA code (Excel macros) in the VBA folder, and some Stata code in the Stata folder.
+The VBA code is not currently documented.
 See "How to use.txt" in the "Stata" folder for information on Stata tools to test EDCM spreadsheets.

 Licensing
 ---------